1854books/bornatmidnight/README.md

 ## What Grandma Tells Me

 They say India was born at midngiht,<br>
-but India had been a home, a place, a land,<br> before colonial rule.<br>
+but India had been a home, a place, a land<br> before colonial rule.<br>

 ## Author's Note